 The hard-wiring that makes individuals better abstainers also drives them naturally toward an extremist personality.

 I have an extremist personality.
-This means anything that I do I put all of me into; I won’t half-a** anything.
-In the same regard, if I don’t feel compelled to put forth 100% effort into an activity or project then I often won’t waste time putting forth any effort at all.
-This is true for all aspects of my life:
+This means I like to go 100% toward whatever goal I might be chasing at the moment.
+In the same regard, if I don’t feel compelled to put forth my full attention and effort into an activity then I often won’t waste time putting forth any effort at all.
+This presents itself in many ways:

 I know there are some of you out there who are the same way.
 Sure, the activities you deem important enough to commit yourself to might be different than my examples, but the fundamental idea is the same: